A movement is in motion, with more than 3,000 companies coming together to lead the fight against climate change.

 - How quickly does our organization need to accomplish that reduction?

 Answering these questions is the first step toward creating SBTs.
-In other words, SBTs align your company with the objectives of 1.5C scenario, and act as a mechanism for your company to deliver consistent and meaningful emission reductions year-over-year.
+In other words, SBTs align your company with the objectives of the 1.5C scenario and act as a mechanism for your company to deliver consistent and meaningful emission reductions year-over-year.

 4 Business Benefits of Science-based Targets